AlexCalderwood/identification-of-ideotypes/README.md

 		- `/data/final_data_normed_cleaned_imputed.rds` - missing values in input have been imputed using the **`mice_3.11.0`** R package.

-### identification of trait relationship structure
+### Identification of trait relationship structure
 - **id_trait_structure.R**: Identification of trait-trait relationship structure directed acyclic graph (DAG).
 Uses **`bnlearn_4.5`** R package to search DAG structure space to find linear regression model structures (Gaussian Bayesian Networks) which best explain the data according to the BIC criterion.
 A separate model is estimated for each of 5-fold data splits, and an average consensus model computed from these.

 	- *supporting script files*: